Eating is an Emotional Experience

 Mindless eating can also occur if emotions are high or we are stressed out.
 I recall the photo posted to social media of empty rows of a Ben and Jerry’s display in a grocery store’s ice cream section due to the upcoming Election Day results of 2020 in the United States.
 Especially in difficult moments, we turn to food that gives us comfort, safety and joy.
 It makes sense why we lean on comfort foods to help get us through.

 The important thing is that we must do the hard work to get back on track with mindful eating and being kind to our minds upon using food to cope.
 I believe lapses are part of the recovery process.
 Lapses are meant to be learned from rather than feeling ashamed of or punishing ourselves for.
-I also believe that recovery is a process and not a destination — it consists of constant choices to mindfully eat.
+As previously said, I believe that recovery is a process and not a destination — it consists of constant choices to mindfully eat.
 It is not about the end result; it is about every single meal in the moment and how we feel better when we are mindful.

 Another instance where I may not be able to mindfully eat today is when I may only be able to take a short break at work during a busy day and I have to eat food quickly.
 Or I may have a long day at work where I didn’t get the chance to eat at all, and I eat quickly when I get home out of hunger.
 Mindful eating can take the back seat for me at times when I have to eat quickly.
 I do my best to adjust to these circumstances, like opting to eat snacks throughout my day or working on slowing down and focusing on how the experience of eating feels.
 It is difficult if you are in a rush and still have to nourish yourself.